Here you’ll find information on:

 There are other nutritional considerations after undergoing duodenal switch.
 For example, eating fatty foods tends to cause foul-smelling gas and diarrhea.
 In addition, some very starchy foods may cause gassiness.
 Note that everyone responds differently to different foods, so your experience may vary.

 All surgeries have short- and long-term risks.
-The short-term risks of duodenal switch include:
+The short-term risks include:

 - Bleeding/blood loss